novice18/ARES-Camera-Streaming/README.md

 python3 camera.py viewer [hostname]
 ```
 where [hostname] is the output you get when you run ```hostname``` in the terminal.
 P.S.
-Don't forget to remove the sqaure brackets.
+Don't forget to remove the square brackets.
 They're just a connotation I use for variables.